BillQK/Animator/README.txt

 method which we show the error message on your view and log you out of the view.
 Lastly, the setShapes(List<AShape> s) method which will set the given shape to the Panel which will present the view.
 We then create a class call APanel which extends JPanel and this class is where we draw the given shape that was given through the JFrame.
+We create a method called setShapes and override paintComponent(Graphics g) method.
+In the paintComponent method, we decide to transform the Graphics to Graphics2D for more operations.

-Then we proceed to do our 3 views
+We also create a main method which is where we start running our animation and command-line to run the view.
+Beside that, we create an AnimatorViewCreator to make a factory method so that depend on what the command-line want to show the view at, we will create the specify view as required.

 Contributors names and contact info
 Khanh Nguyen
 nguyen.khanh1@northeastern.edu